pb1999/Portfolio_Optimization/README.md

 # Momentum_Model

 ## Introduction
-#### In this project, I will be using Deep Learning and LSTM, a type of Recurrent Neural Network, to predict future stock market returns and use those predictions to construct a portfolio that rebalances on a weekly basis.
+#### In this project, I will be using Deep Learning to predict future stock market returns and use those predictions to construct a portfolio with the top performing stocks that automatically rebalances on a weekly basis.

 ## Data
-#### All the historical stock price data will be collected using the yahoo finance API (yfinance).
-However, since there is no market screener API to automatically get results based on  specific criteria, I download a CSV file from the Nasdaq website containing the largest publicly traded companies and from those, I select the largest 30 to use in the model.
+#### All the historical stock market data will be collected using the yahoo finance API (yfinance).
+However, since there is no market screener API to automatically get key market analytics, I download a CSV file from the Nasdaq website containing the largest publicly traded companies and from those, I select the largest 30 to use in the model.
 Moreover, since I am interested in asset performance, I will convert prices to weekly returns.
 A weekly interval is preferred to a daily interval, as it better captures the general trend of the market and can be more reliable when making predictions.

 ```python